tommy-ly/msisdn-generator/README.md

 * Tests
 * Guarantee bad MSISDN
 * Add different types of bad MSISDN - e.g. text only, not long enough
+* Add more useful things I didn't think about